Grave of Robert F. Kennedy: Final site design

 Robert F. Kennedy was disinterred on December 1, 1971, and his body moved to the new grave site.
 The disinterment, witnessed by Ethel Kennedy and Senator Edward M. Kennedy, began at 5:30 PM.
 Reburial was complete at about 9:00 PM.
 The final grave site and granite plaza were dedicated on December 6, 1971.

 Robert F. Kennedy's final resting place is about 50 ft southwest of the terrace of the John F. Kennedy grave site.
-Robert Kennedy is buried upslope from the plaza, his burial vault marked by a white wooden cross at its head and a slate headstone set flush with the earth at its foot.
+Robert Kennedy is buried upslope from the plaza, his burial vault marked by a white wooden cross at its head and a slate footstone set flush with the earth at its foot.
 A low granite wall at the rear (straight, southeast side) of the plaza contains quotations from two famous Robert F. Kennedy speeches, with a small reflecting pool at the base of the wall.
 The granite for the plaza came from Deer Isle, Maine, which was also the source for the granite for the terrace at the John F. Kennedy gravesite.

 One quotation, which inspired the reflecting pool, is from a speech Kennedy delivered to students in South Africa in 1966.
 It reads:

-The second quotation is from an impromptu address Kennedy gave to an angry crowd of African Americans in Indianapolis, Indiana, the night Dr. Martin Luther King, Jr. was assassinated.
+The second quotation is from an impromptu address Kennedy gave to an angry crowd of African Americans in Indianapolis, Indiana, the night Dr. Martin Luther King Jr. was assassinated.
 It reads:

 The final cost of the grave and memorial were US$747,000.

 Journalist Evan Thomas later wrote that the overall impression left by the Robert F. Kennedy grave and memorial plaza is one of loneliness and sadness.